marco-cheung/runner-tag-streamlit/README.md

 <img src="https://github.com/marco-cheung/runner-tag-streamlit/blob/main/.streamlit/index_page.png" alt="Streamlit app" style="margin-top:40px"></img>

 ## Intro
-This [Streamlit app](https://runner-tag.streamlit.app/) serves as an open and accessible platform for runners to find and view their images using bib number search.
+This [Streamlit app](https://runner-tag.streamlit.app/) is designed to be a user-friendly and accessible platform for runners.
+Its primary function is to enable users to search for and view their race photos using bib number search.

-Every running race may have hundreds of photos taken by photographers.
-As a marathon runner, I always dream about building a web application that allows runners to find photos where they appear.
-Using this app built with Steamlit, an open-source Python framework for creating web applications, it makes me possible to achieve this goal!
+In a running race, photographers may capture hundreds of thousands of images.
+These photos are a valuable memento for the participants, capturing their reviving moments and achievement.
+However, finding one's own photos amidst such a vast collection can be like looking for a needle in a haystack.

+As a marathon runner myself, I understand this challenge firsthand.
+The desire to easily locate and view my own race photos led me to dream of creating a solution - a web application specifically designed to simplify this process for runners.
+This service uses advanced AI technology to tag photos with the bib numbers of the runners featured in them.

+Earlier before, I joined a half-marathon race in Hong Kong and soon realized that it was painful to search and find my photos one-by-one in official photo website (with 21229 photos in total @.@), that's why I decided to build on this platform for these race photos.
+I hope this service not only enhance race experience of runners, but also enable event event organizer to provide a value-added service for runners after the race.

 ## Getting Started

-To get started with our platform, simply enter the bib number you're interested in into the search bar.
-Our system will then locate and display all images tagged with that bib number.
+To get started with our platform, simply enter the bib number you're interested in into the search bar, and the application will retrieve all photos where that bib number (partially) appears.

 ## Demo Video